Gender of Nouns

 or of the Singular Number: man, sun.

-is said to be Plural or of the Plural Number:
+to be Plural or of the Plural Number: men,

-between nouns or names of things, corresponding to the natural distinction
+nouns or names of things, corresponding to the natural distinction

-of one or more than one in the things
+of one or more than one in the things themselves (unity and

-oldest form of the English language, several plural
+form of the English language, several plural endings existed.
+Of

-sound can be conveniently attached without making an
+conveniently attached without making an additional syllable, s

 But when the s sound cannot be conveniently